nobody-famous/alive/README.md

 ### Load ASDF System

 Tell the REPL to load an ASDF system.
 A list of known systems will be given to choose from.

+### Open Scratch Pad

+Opens a temporary file, `{workspace}/.vscode/alive/scratch.lisp`, that can be used to evaluate expressions, making use of the normal editing features like code completion.

 ## License